Water on the Brain

 Water on the Brain is a 1933 comedy spy novel by the British writer Compton Mackenzie.
 Based on his own experiences working for British intelligence during the First World War, Mackenzie wrote a parody of the traditional spy novel.
 He had recently been prosecuted under the Official Secrets Act for divulging his wartime experience.

+Plot

+Drawing on his experience in the British secret services, the novel satirizes the shortcomings of the same agency.
+The novel revolves around the assignments of the main character British secret agent Major Arthur Blenkinsop.
+According to Fantastic Fiction "The plot involves His Majesty's Director of Extraordinary Intelligence - M.Q.99(E) - sending British agent Major Arthur Blenkinsop to counter the interference of the wily Burgundians and Venetians in the affairs of Mendacia.
+Blenkinsop also has to deal with the dangerous American agent Katzenschlosser and the charms of the alluring Senora Miranda."
+Mackenzie was triggered by the reception of his Greek Memories (1932) which had resulted in his prosecution for quoting from secret documents.